ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 - `osu!catch`
 - `osu!mania`

 *Notice: To maintain consistency, use `osu!standard` when referring to the game mode.
-However, folder names must use `osu!` (not `osu!standard`) when referring to the game mode.*
+Folder names, however, must use `osu!` (not `osu!standard`) even if it is referring to the game mode.*

 You may only refer to the old game mode names (i.e. `Catch the Beat`, `Taiko`, and `Mania`) only when discussing about said game mode's previous name.